Skip to content

 minimalist art

-Understanding Minimalist Art in Home Decor The Origins of Minimalism in Visual Art Minimalism in visual art emerged in the 1960s as a reaction to the complexity of Abstract Expressionism.
-It focuse...
+Understanding Minimalist Art in Home Decor The Origins of Minimalism in Visual Art Minimalism in art began in the 1960s.
+It was a reaction to the complex styles that came before it.
+Artists wanted ...

 Read more